grammyjs/website/site/docs/plugins/ratelimiter.md

 `limit()` returns normal grammY middleware, so it can be used anywhere grammY accepts middleware.
 It also exposes additional methods such as `inspect()`, `diagnose()`, `consume()`, and `reset()` which we will cover later.

-::: tip Start simple
+::: tip Start Simple
 For many bots, a per-user Token Bucket with `MemoryStore` is a good development setup.
 Move to Redis when limiter state must be shared between multiple processes or machines.
 :::

-## How a rule is built
+## How A Rule Is Built

 The fluent `Limiter` builder lets you describe one policy without hiding important behavior behind defaults.
 A typical rule reads from left to right: